denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 immediately aware of control mechanisms structuring their everyday interpretive experience.
-The reader is left with a rough and deterministic remainder of an imposed identity: a man will be interested in cars and women, a Eastern European in jewelry and Adidas, an inmate or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.
+The reader is left with a rough and deterministic remainder of an imposed identity: a man will be interested in cars and women, a Eastern European in jewelry and Adidas, an inmate, or otherwise an enemy of the people, in a blank page and a home visit from your friendly librarian.

 The stratified nature of digital inscription poses obvious general challenges